Woman works on laptop at home

 Credit monitoring vs. identity theft protection

-While credit monitoring and identity theft protection overlap in many ways, they aren’t the same thing.
-Credit monitoring is just one of the services offered by most identity theft protection products.
-In addition to credit monitoring services, identity theft protection products monitor for fraud across your accounts.
+Credit monitoring and identity theft protection are alike in many ways but they aren’t the same.
+Identity theft protection products are more robust.
 Some added services that identity theft companies offer might include:

 • Dark web monitoring.
-Dark web monitoring checks whether your data is being sold on difficult-to-access parts of the internet where illicit activity might occur.
+Whether your data is up for sale on difficult-to-access parts of the internet where illicit activity might occur.

 • Social Security number monitoring.
-Social Security number monitoring alerts you if your Social Security number becomes associated with any new names or addresses, which may be a sign of identity fraud.
+Receive an alert if your Social Security number is connected with any new names or addresses.

 • Identity theft assistance and insurance.
-If your identity is stolen, identity theft protection services investigate your case and help you restore your identity.
-Identity theft insurance could help you cover any costs you incur as well.
+Investigate your stolen identity case, help restore your identity, or help you cover any costs.

 Did you know?

 Discover offers Identity Theft Protection for just $15 per month.
-This includes: 3 bureau credit alerts–when key changes1 are reported to your credit file; Bank Account Alerts - if a bank account in your name opens or updates at any one of thousands of financial institutions we monitor every day; Dark Web Alerts–when we find your SSN or any other info you provide on any one of thousands of Dark Web Sites we monitor for illegally sharing personal data; and more alerts of potential threats to your identity.
-In the case of ID theft, you can access up to $1MM Identity Theft Insurance–for legal expenses, reimbursement of stolen funds, lost wages, and more covered expenses.2
+This includes: 3 Bureau Credit Alerts - when key changes1 are reported to your credit file; Bank Account Alerts—if a bank account in your name opens or updates at any one of thousands of financial institutions we monitor every day; Dark Web Alerts—when we find your SSN or any other info you provide on any one of thousands of Dark Web sites we monitor for illegally sharing personal data;2 and more alerts of potential threats to your identity.
+In the case that someone does steal your identity—you get up to $1MM Identity Theft Insurance—for legal expenses, reimbursement of stolen funds, lost wages and more covered expenses.2

 Next steps